Legacy Is Our Future

 1949 – The nationalisation of the railways meant the LNER became the British Transport Commission.

 1956 – In 1956 the British Transport Commission, which later became British Rail, initiated the main conversion work.
-They removed or covered a lot of the original features of the building while residents.
 It was around this time that the central courtyard roof, Edis statement of luxury and grandeur, was removed and the Winter Garden temporarily open to the elements.
 The building gained the nickname ‘the Kremlin’.

 A newspaper article stated that the ballroom was being used as a basketball court.
 Ex staff of British Rail, now retired, told us that there was a canteen, an officer’s mess and a senior officer’s mess with a bar for meals in what are now our event spaces.